-The Semantics and Philosophy of Language Workshop is pleased to welcome Aidan Gray (Chicago, grad student) for the final workshop talk of the year.
+The Semantics and Philosophy of Language Workshop is pleased to welcome Jason Bridges (Chicago) for our fifth workshop talk of the quarter.

 TIME: 10:00am-12:00 pm (note the change in time and place)

 PLACE: Wieboldt 203 (note the change in time and place)